Table of Contents

 - In India, heatwaves typically occur between March and June, and in some rare cases even extend till July.

-Criterion for declaring a heatwave in India (as per IMD):
+Criterion for declaring a heatwave in India (as per IMD)

-Heat wave is considered if the maximum temperature of a station reaches at least 40°C or more for Plains and at least 30°C or more for Hilly regions. | |
+Heat wave is considered if the maximum temperature of a station reaches at least 40°C or more for the Plains and at least 30°C or more for Hilly regions.

 Based on Departure from Normal | Based on Actual Maximum Temperature |

-Note: If above criteria met at least in 2 stations in a Meteorological sub-division for at least two consecutive days, then the heatwave will be declared on the second day. | |
+Note: If the above criteria are met at least in 2 stations in a Meteorological sub-division for at least two consecutive days, then the heatwave will be declared on the second day. | |

-Criteria for describing a heatwave in coastal stations: When maximum temperature departure is 4.50C or more from normal, Heat Wave may be described provided the actual maximum temperature is 370C or more. |
+Criteria for describing a heatwave in coastal stations: When maximum temperature departure is 4.50C or more from normal, a Heat Wave may be described, provided the actual maximum temperature is 370C or more. |

 How Are We Tackling Heatwaves?